 Congregations are formed by their buildings, to some extent.
 If your sanctuary is formal, the congregation typically begins to lean that way.
 If the sanctuary is more informal, the congregation typically begins to live out that style.
 If your building is too small, you have trouble growing.
 If your building is too large for the size of your worshiping congregation, it can also be a hindrance.
 If there isn’t a gathering space, people don’t tend to connect or linger.

-Church members will look past cluttered, older, interesting smelling, tight buildings, but guests will notice and be turned off by things immediately.
+Church members will often be able to look past cluttered, older, interesting-smelling, tight buildings, but guests will notice and be turned off by things immediately.

 Vision and Dream

 Just having a dream, vision or plan will help people through the issues of space.
 What is next for your church?
 What will you do as your congregation grows?
 A vision is a preferred snapshot of the future.
 Pray for this vision, write it down and begin to help your people catch on.
 Getting this in front of people helps them put up with building constraints today.
 Vision and dreams can be for large projects or just renewing the spaces you have.
 Is there a place that can be repurposed?
 An area that can be cleaned up and reclaimed?
 Some creative ways to use space in the community not connected to your church building?

 In what ways can you accomplish more ministry even in your existing situation?
 It’s typically the problems you face that truly help you grow in creativity and innovation.
 Maybe it’s time to begin another campus someplace.
 Maybe it’s time to add another worship service option or double up the hours for Sunday School and small groups.
 Churches in big cities, due to the high price of land, have to figure out ways to make this happen on a regular basis.
 It’s not unusual to have church service times into the afternoon.
 There is a trend across the nation for smaller worship venues being utilized by multiple services.
 It’s more functional and efficient.